Corev-CLI

 Configuration

-object. - If the project is not found, the promise SHOULD reject with an appropriate error.
+object. - If the project is not found, the promise SHOULD be rejected with an appropriate error.

 2 The uploadConfig()